seleniumbase/SeleniumBase/help_docs/customizing_test_runs.md

 pytest test_suite.py --browser=chrome
 ```

-(During test failures, logs and screenshots from the most recent test run will get saved to the ``latest_logs/`` folder.
-Those logs will get moved to ``archived_logs/`` if you have ARCHIVE_EXISTING_LOGS set to True in [settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py), otherwise log files with be cleaned up at the start of the next test run.)
+🔵 During test failures, logs and screenshots from the most recent test run will get saved to the ``latest_logs/`` folder.
+If ``--archive-logs`` is specified (or if ARCHIVE_EXISTING_LOGS is set to True in [settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py)), test logs will also get archived to the ``archived_logs/`` folder.
+Otherwise, the log files will be cleaned out when the next test run begins (by default).

 <h3><img src="https://seleniumbase.io/img/logo6.png" title="SeleniumBase" width="28" /> Demo Mode:</h3>